 Zynerba Pharmaceuticals Presents Positive Data from Phase 2 INSPIRE Trial in 22q11.2 Deletion Syndrome at the National Organization for Rare Disorders (NORD) Rare Diseases and Orphan Products Breakthrough Summit

-/EIN News/ -- DEVON, Pa., Oct.
-17, 2022 (GLOBE NEWSWIRE) -- Zynerba Pharmaceuticals, Inc. (Nasdaq: ZYNE), the leader in innovative pharmaceutically-produced transdermal cannabinoid therapies for orphan neuropsychiatric disorders, presented a poster at the 2022 National Organization for Rare Disorders (NORD) Rare Diseases and Orphan Products Breakthrough Summit being held October 17-18, 2022, in Washington, D.C.
+DEVON, Pa., Oct.
+17, 2022 (GLOBE NEWSWIRE) -- Zynerba Pharmaceuticals, Inc. ZYNE, the leader in innovative pharmaceutically-produced transdermal cannabinoid therapies for orphan neuropsychiatric disorders, presented a poster at the 2022 National Organization for Rare Disorders (NORD) Rare Diseases and Orphan Products Breakthrough Summit being held October 17-18, 2022, in Washington, D.C.
 A copy of the poster is available on the Zynerba corporate website at www.zynerba.com/publications.

 The poster, titled, "An Open-Label Tolerability and Efficacy Study of ZYN002 (Cannabidiol) Administered as a Transdermal Gel to Children and Adolescents with 22q11.2 Deletion Syndrome (INSPIRE)," reports data from the first 14-week treatment period that suggests a positive risk-benefit profile for Zygel™ in improving anxiety-related and behavioral symptoms in children and adolescents with 22q11.2 deletion syndrome (22q).
 This study enrolled 20 patients in the U.S. and Australia.
 Statistically significant improvements from baseline were seen in the Pediatric Anxiety Rating Scale (PARS-R), the total score and all five subscales of the Anxiety, Depression and Mood Scale (ADAMS) and all five subscales of the Aberrant Behavior Checklist – Community (ABC-C).
 In addition, the majority of patients showed clinically meaningful improvements as demonstrated by the Clinical Global Impression – Improvement (CGI-I).
 Zygel was shown to be well tolerated, and the safety profile was consistent with previously released data from other Zygel clinical trials.
 Three patients reported treatment related adverse events which were all mild application site adverse events.
 One patient discontinued treatment due to adverse events not related to Zygel.